xangeyfun/discord-bot/README.md

 # Discord Bot

-A simple Discord bot with slash commands built using discord.py.
+A simple Discord bot with slash commands built using python.

 ## Features